-2009 was the year when his dream came true.
+In 2009, Basit Ali, a footballer from Lyari, witnessed his dream to come true.
 He was selected for National Football Team of Pakistan and went to Malaysia to compete with Uzbekistan.
 Basit Ali looks back on his life and explains with joy and pride that how beautiful that moment was when he wore the Jersey of Pakistan National Football Team and got an opportunity to play international football.

 “My dream came true.
 I always wished to play for Pakistan’s team and finally that day arrived when I was in the ground wearing green.
 That was the moment which cannot slip from my memory”, says Basit.

 Basit Ali was born in Lyari, the hub of football, on 10th May, 1994.
 His father, Mohammad Hasan has been an eminent footballer and played for domestic clubs and department teams for years and served as coach for K-Electric Football Club.